Continuing Education Activity

 Consider Additional Preventive Measures

-If the Foley Catheter Is Traumatically Pulled Completely Out, Check the Foley Balloon For Any Missing Pieces or Fragments
+If Trauma, Check the Foley Balloon for any Missing Pieces or Fragments

 - Identify patients at risk, especially those with new Foley catheters, delirium, dementia, agitation, mental status changes, confusion, or a prior history of traumatic Foley catheter extractions.